 Fun is the key word for Sue Ip who provides positive touch activities for visually impaired pupils at Linden Lodge School in Wimbledon.
-This blog explains a little more about the work Sue, a massage therapist, has been awarded our Best Practice Award for her innovative and uplifting approach to the Story Massage Programme.
+This blog explains a little more about the work Sue, a massage therapist, who shares her innovative and uplifting approach to the Story Massage Programme.

 Sue, pictured below in the yellow top, works two days a week facilitating massage sessions for pupils aged between 2 and 19 years old.
 Some are multi-disabled visually impaired.
 “It’s a whole class activity,” says Sue,” The Support Workers do the massage on the pupils, following my instructions and depending on the children’s needs and how they are at the present moment.
 At the end of the therapeutic massage session, we share Story Massage as this creates a fun and engaging element.
 We choose massage stories to suit the mood that we want to achieve – relaxing and peaceful or dynamic and energising.”